 Heirloom tomatoes have received a lot of attention.
-But this can leave some gardeners asking "What is an heirloom tomato?” and “What are the best heirloom tomato varieties?”
-Find out in this article.
+But this can leave gardeners asking "What is an heirloom tomato?"
+Click to learn more.

 Growing tomatoes from seed can open a whole new world of specialty, heirloom or unusual tomatoes.
 Starting tomato plants from seeds is easy and requires only a little bit of planning.
 This article can help with that.